Reid

 The employment landscape in Reid shows performance that lags behind national averages across key labour market indicators

 Reid has an educated workforce with strong professional services representation.
-Its unemployment rate was 4.5% in the past year.
+The unemployment rate was 4.5% in the past year, with estimated employment growth of 2.1%.

-Employment grew by 2.1%.
-As of June 2025, 1,159 residents are employed, with an unemployment rate of 4.6%, compared to Australian Capital Territory's 3.4%.
-Workforce participation is 64.6%, below ACT's 69.6%.
-Public administration & safety, professional & technical, and education & training dominate local employment.
+As of June 2025, 1,159 residents were employed, with an unemployment rate of 4.6%, compared to the Australian Capital Territory's 3.4%.
+Workforce participation was 64.6%, below the ACT's 69.6%.
+Key employment sectors were public administration & safety, professional & technical, and education & training.
+The area had a high specialization in professional & technical services (1.4 times the regional level) but limited presence in health care & social assistance (6.9% compared to 11.7% regionally).

 Frequently Asked Questions - Employment